 From video-streamed visiting lecturers and roundtable discussions with industry pros to online peer-to-peer crits and technical workshops — our creative community has responded to the digital environment with ingenuity.
 In fact, many students have told us that they feel like they’re receiving a more personalised learning experience than ever before.

 The new term will see a hybrid delivery of modules integrating online delivery for teaching and resources, alongside a blended approach to practice-based delivery on-campus.
-Our planning for the next academic year will allow students to begin or resume their studies with access to our resources at the earliest opportunity, once it is safe for our community to do so.
 We will prioritise student access to our industry-standard facilities and equipment, in small groups if necessary, to ensure the learning outcomes of study programmes are met.

 When you choose Plymouth College of Art you have the opportunity to choose from a variety of dedicated halls and houses or other private options.
 Find out about our recommended providers and read our letter to local landlords in support of PCA:SU’s campaign for flexible tenancies.